sbunatyan/tavrida/docs/source/middlewares.rst

         def handler(self, request, proxy, param):
             return {"parameter": "value"}

-By default outgoing middleware takes Request, Response, Error or Notification message.
+By default outgoing middleware takes Response or Error message.

 The result value of outgoing middleware should be of the same type.
 Otherwise exception is raised.